Part of an ongoing series of 5e (2014) Rules notes. Notes on 5.5e (2024) rules are included below.

 Monster and Spell Grapples and Restraints

 This is where things get a little tricky.
 Or more straightforward.
 You decide.
-The Grappled and Restrained conditions are quite separate, but come up a lot in spell and monster attacks: e.g., a Giant Octopus grapples you with tentacles; a Web spell causes the Restrained condition (PHB 292).
+The Grappled and Restrained conditions are quite separate, but come up a lot in spell and monster attacks: e.g., a Giant Octopus you Grappled with its tentacles; a Web spell causes the Restrained condition (PHB 292).

-• Just like with a Grapple, a Restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
+- Just like with a Grapple, a Restrained creature’s speed becomes 0, and it can’t use any bonus to its speed.

 (Note that the Grappler feat lets the grappler get Advantage on the Grappled target — but, more interestingly, it lets a grappler roll a second Grapple attack, which, if it succeeds, means both the grappler and the grappled target are both Restrained.
 Which actually seems kinda sucky.)